zhenliu2012/data-structures-python/README.md

-# Data Structure and ADT
+# Learning Python

-This repo contains my python codes for learning ADT
+This repo contains some intro-level python codes.

 ## Notes